curl/everything-curl/project/security.md

   correct and properly generated contents.
 - **Signed commits**.
 Over 90% - not all - of recent commits were signed to help prove provenance.
-Signing commits is not yet a mandatory requirement for committers but we hope to voluntarily increase the share over time and make it mandatory soon.
+Signing commits is not yet a mandatory requirement for committers but we hope to gradually increase the share over time and make it mandatory soon.
 - **Signed releases**.
 Every release, every uploaded tarball, is signed by Daniel.
 This helps to prove that the files have not been tampered with since they were produced.
 We have opted to not sign them by multiple persons only because of the added complexity for the relatively small extra protection.
+- **Signed tags**.
+Every release is generated from the exact state of the git tree where a corresponding *signed* tag is set.
+The name of the release tag is the same as the release version.
 - **Fix all vulnerabilities quickly**.
 Whenever we receive a security vulnerability report, we create and ship a fix in the next pending release.
   Sometimes sooner than previously planned.
 Only in extremely rare cases does